Here we review the IKEA FLEKKE Day Bed, along with IKEA’s MALFORS foam single mattresses and the TUSSÖY mattress topper.

 So, what’s it like once you have finally completed the first part of this mission?

-It’s very narrow as a single bed, so I had to use it as a double.
-I wouldn’t be able to roll over without falling out in its single bed mode.
-Some people might not find that it’s too narrow, but I did.
+It’s a bit narrow as a single bed, so I had to use it as a double.
+I wouldn’t be able to roll over without possibly falling out in its single bed mode.
+Some people might not find that it’s too narrow, so maybe that’s just me.

 IKEA advises that you need to give it a number of days for the mattress to puff up for comfort.
-However, I still found it to be too hard.
+And, after a few days, it does indeed become gradually comfier.

-Once sleeping on it as a double, falling into the gap and finding it too hard – even after giving it many days, I decided to purchase the double bed topper that fits it.
+Once sleeping on it as a double, noticing the gap and finding it just a tad too hard (did I mention I’m quite hard to please when it comes to sleep?), I decided to purchase the double bed topper that fits it.

 It has half a headboard which sits in the corner of it.
-My pillows kept falling off the bed on the half that doesn’t have any headboard behind it.
-However, the bed is good for a tall person in that it doesn’t have a foot board.
+My pillows sometimes fall off the bed on the half that doesn’t have any headboard behind it.
+However, the bed is good for a tall person in that it doesn’t have a footboard.